nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 });
 {% endhighlight %}

-Assuming you didn’t make the same implementation mistake I did, the tests should be successful
+Assuming you didn't make the same implementation mistake I did, the tests should be successful

 {% highlight bash %}
 ~/sample_app $ protractor protractor.conf.js